Built to Spill: Second Warner Bros. period (2002–2017)

 Untethered Moon was released on April 18, 2015.
 The album was recorded as a trio with Martsch, Albertini, and Gere and was co-produced by Martsch and frequent Built to Spill guest keyboardist and Quasi frontman Sam Coomes.
 The band toured summer/fall 2015 in support of the new album.

 Brett Netson and Jim Roth left the band in the latter half of 2015 and a trio lineup of Martsch, Albertini and Gere debuted on a spring 2016 West Coast run.

 Post-Warner Bros. years (2017–present)

 On September 14, 2017, Built to Spill announced that they would leave Warner Bros. after 22 years.

 In October 2018, Martsch announced on Facebook that the band will return to his initial idea of having a shifting rotation of members for each release.
 Brazilian musicians João Casaes and Lê Almeida served as the rhythm section for a set of South American shows.
 In 2019, the band added Melanie Radford on bass and Teresa Esguerra on drums.
 On June 12, 2020, they released the cover album Built to Spill Plays the Songs of Daniel Johnston.

 The band signed to Sub Pop in October 2021.
 On September 9, 2022, the band released their first album of new material since 2015, When the Wind Forgets Your Name.
 The album was recorded with Casaes and Almeida on rhythm prior to the COVID-19 pandemic.
+In 2024, they announced a 30th anniversary tour for There's Nothing Wrong With Love, which started in August, during which the album was performed in full each night.

+Musical style

+Built to Spill are generally labeled as an indie rock band.
+Tim Sendra of AllMusic named Built to Spill "one of the most popular and influential indie rock bands", and noted the band's stylistic evolution from "sparse lo-fi" early in their career towards a sound described as "sophisticated emo" later on.
+He further described the band's sound as an intermixture of "postmodern, Pavement-style pop" and the "loose, spacious jamming" associated with the likes of Neil Young.

+Built to Spill's work has been said to have been an influence on alternative rock acts such as Modest Mouse and Death Cab for Cutie.
+Yardbarker wrote, "Every guitar-solo heavy, bombastic indie band of the new millennium owes a little something to Built to Spill."